My Tri-C

 Physical Examination

-OPOTC will only accept physical examinations conducted by a medical doctor (MD) osteopath (DO) or physician assistant (PA) licensed by the Ohio State Medical Board or by a certified nurse practitioner (CNP) licensed by the Ohio State Board of Nursing.
-Complete the SF114 Student Health Data Form and take it with you to the examination.
+OPOTC will only accept physical examinations conducted by a medical doctor (MD) osteopath (DO) or physician assistant (PA) licensed by the State Medical Board of Ohio or by a certified nurse practitioner (CNP) licensed by the Ohio Board of Nursing.
+Complete the SF114 Student Health Data form and take it with you to the examination.
 The medical professional will complete the bottom portion of the form.
-Return completed, signed original forms to the Police Academy office.
-Email/fax copies not accepted.
+Return completed, signed original forms to the Basic Police Academy office.
+Email/fax copies will not be accepted.

 Nine-Panel Drug Screen

 Each applicant must take and pass a drug screen per OPTOC standards.
-Community Action Against Addiction (CAAA) is the drug screen provider for the Police Academy.
+Community Action Against Addiction (CAAA) is the drug screen provider for the Basic Police Academy.
 Complete the SF147 Authorization for Use or Disclosure of Drug Screen Information and take it, along with two forms of identification and $40, to CAAA at 5209 Euclid Ave., Cleveland, Ohio 44103.
-No appointment required.
-Hours are Monday - Friday, 6 a.m. to 1:30 p.m.
-Return completed, signed original forms to the Police Academy office.
-Email/fax copies not accepted.
+No appointment is required.
+The hours are Monday through Friday, 6 a.m. – 1:30 p.m.
+Return completed, signed original forms to the Basic Police Academy office.
+Email/fax copies will not be accepted.

 Background Check